 Remove Debris was deployed from the International Space Station on 20th June 2018, with launch service interface and launch provision by NanoRacks and NASA respectively.

-The RemoveDEBRIS mission performed a number of active space debris removal technology demonstrations, testing novel technologies, representative of an operational scenario during a low-cost mission.
+The RemoveDEBRIS mission achieved the world's first ever in-orbit demonstration of space debris capture and performed four active space debris removal technology demonstrations, testing novel technologies, representative of an operational scenario during a low-cost mission.